ppoetsma/MxSlackMessage/README.md

 <!here> :large_blue_circle: all systems are *UP*
 ```

+An easy way to find the name of an emoji is to create a message in Slack manually and add the desired emoji.
+The popup where you search for your emoji shows the string to use.

 ## Send message

-When you have created the message, send it using microflow **Message_Send**.
-It requires the key of the Webhook that you defined and the message object.
+When you have created the message you send it using microflow **Message_Send**.
+It requires the key of the Webhook that you created before.

 On failure check the log file for details.

 ## Test creating and sending messages

 Via snippet **SN_TestMessage** you can create messages and send them to Slack to test how it all works.
-Especially using emoji's and markdown might requires some testing to be sure that your messages are formatted as exepcted.
+Especially using emoji's and markdown might require some testing to be sure that your messages are formatted as expected.